perezsan/Shadow-RPC-Operator/START-HERE.md

 If you are utilizing the Solana Server Program for your hardware, please make sure you have two larger drives as detailed below:

 Minimums from Solana Server Program:
-*  CPU - 24 core, 2.8GHZ, AVX2 support
+*  CPU - 24 core, 2.8GHZ, AVX2 support (Prefer 3.0GHZ+)
 *  RAM - 256GB
 *  HD  x 3
-       * Boot - 200GB SSD
+       - Boot - 200GB SSD
-       * Ledger - 3.8TB NVME
+       - Ledger - 3.8TB NVME
-       * Storage - 3.8TB NVME or SSD
+       - Storage - 3.8TB NVME or SSD
 *  NIC - 10gig
 *  Connection - 500MB/s symmetrical

-Custom Builders see above minimums or the preferred below:
+Custom Builders see above minimums or the below general guidance.
+These are generalizations and subject to change.
+They have
-*  CPU - 24 core, 3.1GHZ+, AVX2 support
-*  RAM - 256GB-512GB
-*  HD  x 3
-       * Boot - 200GB+ SSD
-       * Ledger - 3.8TB+ NVME
-       * Storage - 10TB+ NVME or High durability SSD
-*  NIC - 2 x 10 gig Bonded
-*  Connection - 1GB/s symmetrical
 # Operating a Shadow Node

 This resource has a step by step guide of: